marcomarino123/magnopy/docs/source/user-guide/usage/notation.rst

       * Undefined c43 factor;
       * Undefined c44 factor.

-To see all supported codes see :py:meth:`.Notation.get_predefined`.
+To see all supported codes see :py:meth:`.Convention.get_predefined`.